Mar 12, 2021 | International Payments

 What is TCS?

 Tax Collected at Source came into effect across India on 1st October 2020.
 It is payable on cumulative remittances in excess of 700,000 Indian Rupee (₹700k) per remitter from India within a financial year on cross-border transactions that fall under the Liberalized Remittance Scheme.
 Education payments fall under the Liberalised Remittance Scheme so are therefore subject to the new TCS tax.
 At the end of the Indian financial year, TCS can be rebated as part of the payer’s tax return or be used to offset any outstanding taxes owed.

 How is TCS applied?

 To complete an income tax return in India, an individual requires a Permanent Account Number (PAN) which is issued as a laminated card.
-When a payer in India initiates a cross border transaction through an Authorized Dealer (authorized by the Reserve Bank of India to deal in foreign exchange), such as a bank or payment provider, the payer’s PAN card is checked to confirm the cumulative cross-border remittance value that has been sent for the financial year.
+When a payor in India initiates a cross border transaction through an Authorised Dealer (authorised by the Reserve Bank of India to deal in foreign exchange), such as a bank or payment provider, the payer’s PAN card is checked to confirm the cumulative cross-border remittance value that has been sent for the financial year.

 For education payments, there are two applicable TCS rates which apply to the remitted amount above the INR ₹700k threshold:

 - 5% if the cross-border payment is self-funded (private).

 - 0.5% if the cross-border payment is funded through an Indian bank loan.

 How is this tax collected?

 It is the responsibility of the Authorised Dealer in India facilitating the cross-border transaction to remit the tax on behalf of the payer to the tax authority.
 So, if a student from India makes a payment to your institution, this would be handled by the bank or the Indian payment provider the student uses to transfer their funds.